DonatasSta/AssemblePro/README.md

    - For VPS: Use Certbot/Let's Encrypt as shown above
    - For Heroku: SSL is automatically managed with Heroku's paid plans
    - For Docker: Use the Certbot container as configured in docker-compose.yml

+### Security Best Practices

+When deploying to production, follow these security best practices:

+1. **Environment Variables**:
+   - Never commit `.env` files or hardcoded secrets to your repository
+   - Use environment variables for all sensitive information:
+     - Database credentials
+     - Secret keys
+     - API tokens
+     - Email credentials

+2. **Database Security**:
+   - Use strong, unique passwords for database users
+   - Restrict database access to only the application IP
+   - Regularly backup your database
+   - Enable SSL for database connections in production

+3. **API Security**:
+   - Set proper CORS policies to restrict origins in production
+   - Implement rate limiting for API endpoints
+   - Use HTTPS for all API calls
+   - Validate all incoming data

+4. **Authentication**:
+   - Store passwords using Django's password hashing
+   - Use HTTPS-only cookies
+   - Implement proper token expiration
+   - Consider adding two-factor authentication for admin access

 ## License